anthonyckleung/Digital-Marketing-Mix/README.md

-# Digital Marketing Mix Modelling: Which Channels to Invest?
+# Digital Marketing Mix Modelling: Which Channels to Spend?

 ## Overview